This page has received an initial medical review and is currently under review by a member of our medical expert panel.

 A few different solutions may help if wearing the CPAP mask creates feelings of claustrophobia.

-- Mask desensitization: This approach involves putting on the mask during waking hours while doing something relaxing.
+• Mask desensitization: This approach involves putting on the mask during waking hours and practicing while doing something relaxing.
 The amount of time wearing the mask should be minimal at first and then gradually increase as a person gets acclimated, eventually using the CPAP mask through the night.
+Be sure to disconnect the CPAP tubing from the mask if you are practicing without the machine on.

-- Relaxation exercises: Learning and practicing relaxation techniques may decrease the anxiety that can come from putting on the mask.
-Exercises to calm down before bed may also contribute to better sleep hygiene.
+• Relaxation exercises: Learning and practicing relaxation techniques may decrease the anxiety that can come from putting on the mask.
+Activities such as journaling, meditation, listening to music, or stretching before bed can promote a calm state of mind that enhances sleep quality.

 Waking Up With Dry Mouth

 Mouth breathing can lead to dry mouth in people who use nasal CPAPs, and this problem may be addressed by using a chin strap that keeps the mouth closed during sleep.
-People using an oronasal mask can try using the heated humidifier on their CPAP machine to reduce dry mouth.
+People using a full face or an oronasal mask can try using the heated humidifier or turning up the humidifier setting on their CPAP machine to reduce dry mouth.

 CPAP Air Leaks